Aman-Rimsan/SoftwareDesignProject/README.md

 - First go to your terminal and go to the desired file where you want to clone the repository
 - Once you're in the desired file type the command **git clone** with the url **https://github.com/Aman-Rimsan/SoftwareDesignProject.git**
 - Now that you've cloned the repository go into the github file and type **code .**, this will open all the files in the repo in your default IDE.
 We are using vscode as our IDE.
-- Now that your IDE is up, open up the terminal in it and ...
+- Now that your IDE is up, you can either run the terminal version of the software in **Stock.py** or the GUI version in **UI2.py**
+- Simply run the python files the way your IDE would want to, for vscode there is a play button near the top right of your screen

 ## Usage
 Inventory Management System